 - 16 ft cord with anti-chew spring wire

-- UL-listed ceramic fixture fits standard or infrared heat lamp bulbs up to 250W
+- Ceramic fixture fits standard or infrared heat lamp bulbs up to 250W

 - Glass-reinforced plastic—for resistance to high temperatures and ornery animals